Big Learning with Bayesian Methods: Basics of Bayesian Methods

 \subsubsection{Monte Carlo Methods}

 Monte Carlo (MC) methods represent a diverse class of algorithms that rely on repeated random sampling to compute the solution to problems whose solution space is too large to explore systematically or whose systemic behavior is too complex to model.
 The basic idea of MC methods is to draw a set of i.i.d samples $\{ \Thetav_i \}_{i=1}^N$ from a target distribution $p(\Thetav)$ and use the empirical distribution $\hat{p}(\cdot) = \frac{1}{N} \sum_{i=1}^N \delta_{\Thetav_i}(\cdot),$ to approximate the target distribution, where $\delta_{\Thetav_i}(\cdot)$ is the delta-Dirac mass located at $\Thetav_i$.
 Consider the common operation on calculating the expectation of some function $\phi$ with respect to a given distribution.
-Let $p(\Thetav) = \bar{p}(\Thetav) / Z$ be the density of a probability distribution that we compute $\bar{p}(\Thetav)$ pointwise up to a normalizing constant $Z$.
+Let $p(\Thetav) = \bar{p}(\Thetav) / Z$ be the density of a probability distribution, where $\bar{p}(\Thetav)$ is the unnormalized version that can be computed pointwise up to a normalizing constant $Z$.
 The expectation of interest is

 Replacing $p(\cdot)$ by $\hat{p}(\cdot)$, we get the unbiased Monte Carlo estimate of this quantity:

 Asymptotically, when $N \rightarrow \infty$ the estimate $\hat{I}_{\textrm{MC}}$ will almost surely converge to $I$ by the strong law of large numbers.
 In practice, however, we often cannot sample from $p$ directly.
 Many methods have been developed, such as rejection sampling and importance sampling, which however often suffer from severe limitations in high dimensional spaces.
 We refer the readers to the book~\cite{Robert:2005} and the review article~\cite{Andrieu:2003} for details.
 Below, we introduce Markov chain Monte Carlo (MCMC), a very general and powerful framework that allows sampling from a broad family of distributions and scales well with the dimensionality of the sample space.
 More importantly, many advances have been made on scalable MCMC methods for Big Data, which will be discussed later.